Email etiquette can be one of the most beneficial writing lessons of the school year. Students make great gains in a short amount of time. Consider…

 WHY TEACH EMAIL ETIQUETTE

 First and foremost, no one appreciates receiving a rude email.
-Enough said.

-Then there’s relevance.
+Then, there’s relevance.
 Email etiquette is a skill in which students should find value.
 Often, we hear, Why do we even have to learn this?
 When are we ever going to use this in life?
 With this topic, students should see the direct connection to their lives and understand how much it will benefit them.

 WHEN TO TEACH EMAIL ETIQUETTE